 See also: the best cat shampoos of 2021 (not just for dandruff)

 After our reviews and tests of the best cat shampoos for dandruff, we highly recommend the Earthbath Oatmeal & Aloe Cat Shampoo.
-The hypoallergenic formula is gentle and soap-free and uses colloidal oatmeal, as well as aloe vera, to gently soothe your cat’s itchy skin.
+The hypoallergenic cat dandruff shampoo formula is gentle and soap-free and uses colloidal oatmeal, as well as aloe vera, to gently soothe your cat’s itchy skin.

 As the best value cat shampoo for dandruff, we recommend the Frisco Oatmeal Shampoo.
 As well as offering great value for money, this shampoo uses oatmeal, aloe vera, and coconut to send any itchy skin packing.
 The almond scent of this shampoo is quite strong — you might like it but it can be a little overpowering!

-There’s plenty to choose from in our list, from strongly medicated shampoos capable of dealing with even the most stubborn skin infections to gentle hypoallergenic formulas to offer soothing cleansing power, so you’re sure to find the perfect option for your precious cat.
+There’s plenty to choose from in our list of cat dandruff shampoo, from strongly medicated shampoos capable of dealing with even the most stubborn skin infections to gentle hypoallergenic formulas to offer soothing cleansing power, so you’re sure to find the perfect option for your precious cat.

 Preparing to shampoo your cat, as well as successfully carrying it out, might not be the greatest job in the world, but there’s plenty of satisfaction to be had from knowing that you’re going to make your cat feel much more comfortable afterward.